justintout/feature-flags/README.md

 ### Toggle features across the global scope

 It may be helpful to be able to toggle features outside of the package itself.
 Calling `Features.listen()` will add a function `toggleFeature()` to global scope.
 This would allow a debug page to change feature settings on the fly.

+Passing `false` will remote `toggleFeatures()`.

 ```
 > Features.listen();